If you’ve heard that red wine is one of the healthiest of all alcoholic beverages, it’s for good reason.

 Inflammation and oxidation are considered the root causes of most disease.
 So, consuming antioxidant-rich foods is a key component in disease prevention.

 Moderate consumption has been linked to improved heart health, along with other health benefits.
 A few of these include decreasing the risk of:

 Some of the buzz around red wine’s health benefits comes from its prominent role in the well-studied Mediterranean diet.

 The Mediterranean diet includes lots of fruit, vegetables, fish, olive oil, and red wine.
 Additionally, it is believed to contribute to a long lifespan and low incidences of heart disease and cancer among Mediterranean populations.

 The health benefits of red wine are also thought to contribute to low rates of heart disease among the French, despite this population traditionally eating a diet high in saturated fat (think cheese, cream, and buttery croissants!).

-How exactly does red wine improve heart health?
+How exactly does it improve heart health?

-But, does a glass of red wine a day really keep the doctor away?
+Does a glass of red wine a day really keep the doctor away?
 Maybe.

 - increased HDL cholesterol (the good, protective kind)